Rairl/XPD-AG-Website/README.md

 To view the 3D model, use VS code and use npm run dev!

-Files are in the google drive link
+Files are in the google drive link, files are too big to upload to GitHub